ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 - or `migration` to group every actions from a migration file execution.
 A context group counts as one item in regard to `activity_logs_limit` configuration and `ActivityLogService::findGroups`'s `$limit` argument.

-To open a context group, use `ActivityLogService::prepareContext` which has 2 arguments:
+To open a context group, use `ActivityLogService::prepareContext` which has two arguments:

-* `$source` is describing (usually through a short identifier) what is triggering the set of actions.
+* `$source` - describes, usually through a short identifier, what is triggering the set of actions.
 For example, some already existing source are `web` (like for actions from the Back Office), `graphql`, `rest` and `migration`.
-* `$description` is an optional more specific contextualisation.
+* `$description` - an optional more specific contextualisation.
 For example, `migration` context source is associated with the migration file name in its context description.

 To close a context group, use `ActivityLogService::dismissContext`.